 Taxes on earnings from continuing operations reflect the estimated annual effective rates and include charges for interest and penalties.
-In the first quarter of 2018, taxes on earnings from continuing operations include approximately \$65 million in excess tax benefits associated with share-based compensation.
-Earnings from discontinued operations, net of tax, in the first quarter of 2018 reflect the recognition of \$9 million of net tax benefits primarily as a result of the resolution of various tax positions related to prior years which decreased the gross amount of unrecognized tax benefits by \$16 million.
-In the first quarter of 2017, taxes on earnings from continuing operations include \$430 million of tax expense related to the gain on the sale of the AMO business, which was taxed at a discrete tax rate.
-Earnings from discontinued operations, net of tax, in the first quarter of 2017 reflected the recognition of \$33 million of net tax benefits primarily as a result of the resolution of various tax positions related to prior years which decreased the gross amount of unrecognized tax benefits by \$33 million.
+In the first six months of 2018, taxes on earnings from continuing operations include approximately \$71 million in excess tax benefits associated with share-based compensation.
+Earnings from discontinued operations, net of tax, in the first six months of 2018 reflect the recognition of \$24 million of net tax benefits primarily as a result of the resolution of various tax positions related to prior years which decreased the gross amount of unrecognized tax benefits by \$31 million.
+In the first six months of 2017, taxes on earnings from continuing operations include \$430 million of tax expense related to the gain on the sale of the AMO business, which is taxed at a discrete tax rate.
+Earnings from discontinued operations, net of tax, of \$46 million for the first six months of 2017 primarily reflects the recognition of net tax benefits as a result of the resolution of net tax benefits as a result of the resolution of various tax positions related to prior years.

 Tax authorities in various jurisdictions regularly review Abbott's income tax filings.
-Abbott believes that it is reasonably possible that the recorded amount of gross unrecognized tax benefits may decrease by \$150 million to \$300 million, including cash adjustments, within the next twelve months as a result of concluding various domestic and international tax matters.
+Abbott believes that it is reasonably possible that the recorded amount of gross unrecognized tax benefits may decrease between \$500 million and \$700 million, including cash adjustments, within the next twelve months as a result of concluding various domestic and international tax matters.
 In the U.S., Abbott's federal income tax returns through 2013 are settled except for the federal income tax returns of the former Alere consolidated group which are settled through 2012.